 Troubleshooting for the Android app

 If something seems to be going wrong on the app, the first step to try is to close the app completely and then re-open it.
-To close the app this, tap on your device's app manager, and swipe to close the Trello app.
+To close the app, tap on your device's app manager and swipe to close the Trello app.

 If the problem continues after closing and re-opening the app, there are a few things you can try to fix the problem: clearing the cache, logging out of the app and back in, or reinstalling the app.